By Sabah Kochar:

 – BitBop — If you want to watch mobile TV, then this cool, new app streams premium TV content to your BlackBerry device.
 You can also download shows for viewing when a wireless connection isn’t available.

 – Viigo — Get informed faster with Blackberry’s app, ‘Viigo’.
 It delivers news and information to your BlackBerry.
 Modules include sports, business and finance, entertainment, and local and national weather.

 – Mobile Checkbook – You can constantly keep track of your checking, savings, and credit card transactions and balances on your handset with the help of Mobile Checkbook.
 This tool also lets you record transactions as they happen, reconcile balances, and schedule recurring transactions on the go.

 – Tether – This app allows your PC or Mac laptop to connect to the Internet via your BlackBerry’s 3G services.

 Image courtesy:Â Â www.Âtechertz.Âcom/Â2012/Â01/Âwhat-Âis-Âneed-Âfor-Âdifferent-Âmobile-Âapps_16.Âhtml

-Missed out on your favourite app?
+Missed out on your favorite app?
+Want us to promote your app next time we do this?
 Drop in the name in the comments section.